akeneo/pim-docs/cloud_edition/flexibility_mode/docs/partners.rst

 Partners
 ========

 | On Flexiblity Mode, you also have access to custom aliases.
-| Those one allowed you to run commands with higher privileges like starting/restarting system daemons.
+| Those ones allow you to run commands with higher privileges (to start/restart system daemons, for example).
 |
 | Below the list of aliases: